-In fact, only 33% of employees negotiated their salary for their most current job according to Jobvite’s 2019 Job Seeker Nation Survey — with 83% successfully receiving higher pay.
-Don’t leave that potential money at the table.
+Don’t leave potential money at the table.
 Here are a few best practices to help negotiate your salary for that next job or promotion.
 Trust us, you’ll be happy you did.

 Now that you’re equipped with your role’s market value, it’s time to get specific.
-Be prepared with a number that you’re comfortable with, says Harkavy.
-And, most importantly, stay committed to it.
+Be prepared with a number that you’re comfortable with.
+Most importantly, stay committed to it.
 A salary range gives employers an out — an option to give you an offer that falls toward the lower end of that spectrum.
 But with a specific dollar amount, they’re more likely to give you a final offer closer to the mark.